Table of Contents

 Who Is It For?

-Homeowners insurance is recommended for people who recently purchased a home or want to switch their insurance providers.
+Homeowners insurance is recommended for people who recently purchased a home, currently have a loan using the property as collateral, or those who own a home outright and want to protect the property.
 Getting a suitable home insurance policy for your home is an important financial decision, mainly if you are likely to find yourself in a scenario you have no control over.

 Who Is It Not For?

-There are a few factors that could exclude an individual from accessing homeowners insurance.
+There are a few factors that could exclude an individual from needing to purchase homeowners insurance.
 Homeowners insurance is not for people with:

-- Low insurance scores: Insurance companies keep a credit-based insurance score that is shared on private databases and can lead to an insurer disqualifying you from getting your home insured.
+- Low credit scores: Insurance companies keep a credit-based insurance score that is shared on private databases and can lead to an insurer disqualifying you from getting your home insured.

 - Criminal convictions: With a history of criminal offenses, your chances of accessing homeowners insurance are slim, particularly if the crime committed was arson, property destruction, or misuse of property for illegal purposes.